DanrleiDiegues/sales-dashboard-analysis/README.md

 ### IMPROVEMENTS for next time:

-1. Create a Feature of MONTH, QUARTER and YEAR of Created Date and Closed Date - To make best analysis directly.
+sd1.
+Create a Feature of MONTH, QUARTER and YEAR of Created Date and Closed Date - To make best analysis directly.
  - Analysis such as TM, € / Month,

 2. How to let the charts more interactive for the public?
 Try to create Interative charts on Streamlit (How can I do that?
 Is it necessary do not save the chart and instead build it on the streamlit?)

+### Improvements at Model to Prediction:

+Fast:
+- Cross Validation
+- Add New Features
+- Test different Models
+- Apply GridSearch

+Not Fast:
+- Make Feature_Eng

+Ask the question: Why the model achieved that result?